Proof of the Contiguity Conjecture and Lognormal Limit for the Symmetric Perceptron: Proof Outline

-\end{lem} This lemma enables us to say $Z(G)/\E Z$ is close to $Y_{M_1}\mathbbm{1}[|Y_{M_1}|\leq M_2]$, which is also close to $Y$.
-This will imply Theorem \ref{t:ConvInP}.
-Together with a description of the distribution of $Y$, we can obtain all the other theorems.
-In order to prove Lemma \ref{l:secondmoment} and to study the distribution of $Y$, we need a characterization of the cycle counts.
-Recall the definition of the planted model in Definition \ref{d:planted}. \begin{defn}[Two solutions planted] We sample two solutions $X_1$ and $X_2$ with replacement uniformly at random from $\{\pm 1\}^n$ condition on $\langle X_1,X_2 \rangle=t\sn$.
-We use $\bP^{*2}_t$ to denote the distribution of $G$ condition on $X_1,X_2\in S(G)$. \end{defn} With this definition, we have the following characterization of $C_k$. \begin{lem} Let $m= \lfloor\alpha n\rfloor$.
+In order to prove Lemma \ref{l:secondmoment} and to study the distribution of $Y$, we need to learn the joint distribution of the cycle counts.
+Recall the definition of the planted model in Definition \ref{d:planted}.
+We consider another definition when two solutions are planted. \begin{defn}[Two solutions planted] We sample two solutions $X_1$ and $X_2$ with replacement uniformly at random from $\{\pm 1\}^n$ condition on $\langle X_1,X_2 \rangle=t\sn$.
+We use $\bP^{*2}_t$ to denote the distribution of $G$ condition on $X_1,X_2\in S(G)$. \end{defn} With this definition, we have the following characterization of $C_k$. \begin{lem} Let $\kappa>0$ and $0<\alpha<\alpha_c(\kappa)$.
+Take $m= \lfloor\alpha n\rfloor$.
 Under $\bP$, for any integer $k\geq 2$,

 as $n$ goes to infinity.
 Under $\bP^*$, for any integer $k\geq 2$,

 as $n$ goes to infinity.
 For any $|t|\leq \log n$ and any integer $k\geq 2$, under $\bP^{*2}_t$,